 A traditional pub with a friendly, local vibe to it, The Tan Hill Inn, known as Britain’s highest pub, dates way back to the 17th century – meaning not only does it come with a world record, but a whole lot of history, too.

 While the pub is now frequented by hikers and fans of the Dales iconic landscape, back in the 18th century, the pub was used as a hostelry by workers digging coal pits – and while isolated now, it was previously surrounded by miners’ cottages.

 Before they shut all the pits down, of course.
 Once the local mines closed in the early decades of the 1900s, the pub remained open for farmers and locals to enjoy – made possible by the opening of the now-famous Pennine Way.

-Today, the pub stands alone – almost 11 miles away from the nearest from the nearest town, Kirkby Stephen – making it the perfect discovery for those travelling the Pennine Way.
+Today, Britain’s highest pub stands alone – almost 11 miles away from the nearest from the nearest town, Kirkby Stephen – making it the perfect discovery for those travelling the Pennine Way.

 Just like any other pub, The Tan Hill Inn has changed hands multiple times over the years, most recently in 2018 when current owners Andrew Hields and Mike Kenney took over the historic pub, with a big vision for providing both locals and tourists with a bigger and better experience.

-Focusing on updating and renovating their bedrooms, the new owners have created an air of luxury throughout the inn’s rooms – which are all available to stay in for a modest price.
+Focusing on updating and renovating Britain’s highest pub, the new owners have created an air of luxury throughout the inn’s rooms – which are all available to stay in for a modest price.